 If it's a small employer and you're sending your resume by email, it's fine to follow up shortly after you have sent it.

 If it's a large company, you'll probably apply through an online applicant management system.
 In that case, wait until a day or so after you have put in your application so it will have a chance to get into the system and to the hiring manager.

 Don't worry if you don't hear back.
 Not everyone checks their LinkedIn messages frequently.
 Some people don't bother at all.
 If you don't get a response, it doesn't mean you're not being considered for the job.

 Follow the Instructions

 Throwing out applications from people who didn't do what was asked is an easy way to reduce the size of the applicant pool, so take the time to address the employer's specific application requirements and meet them adequately.
-One hiring manager recently shared that he gets so many qualified applicants that if he misses a good one while screening resumes, it doesn't really matter because there are many more strong candidates to choose from.
-So, take the time to give the employer what he or she asks for.
-Otherwise, you might as well not bother applying for the job.
+One hiring manager recently shared that he gets so many qualified applicants that if he misses a good one while screening resumes, it doesn't really matter because there are many more strong candidates from which to choose.